ramaz-abdelgadir/capstone-student-performance/README.md

 ## Unfixed Bugs
 Throughout the project, several minor issues and limitations were identified.
 Where possible, workarounds were implemented — however, some remain unfixed due to framework constraints or deliberate prioritisation of higher-value tasks.
 * my notebook was using the Agg backend.
-I had to switch to the  inlinr backend by the following code:
+I had to switch to the  inline backend by the following code:
  #### %matplotlib inline
  #### import matpoltlib
  #### print("backend:", matplotlib.get_backend)